http://www.conwex.info English language Serbian language Deutsch language Hebrew language Turkish language Croatian language

 Actual duration of brooding until 1st chick hatched (hatch day not counted)

-Actual duration of 1st chick stay in nest (departure day not counted)
+Actual duration of 1st chick stay in nest (hatch = day 1, departure day not counted)

 Remarks